How can we help?

 👨⚕️Talk to Your Doctor (Consult): Regularly consult your doctor to understand your HbA1c results and adjust your diabetes management plan if needed.

-💊Habits (Supplements): Consider supplements like magnesium, chromium, etc. (if advised by your doctor) to support healthy blood sugar levels.
+💊Habits (Supplements): Consider supplements like magnesium, chromium, etc. (if your doctor advises) to support healthy blood sugar levels.

 What does PPBS (Postprandial Blood Sugar) measure?